erikyuntantyo/django-svc/README.md

 ## Use
 We can test the API using [curl](https://curl.haxx.se/) or [httpie](https://github.com/jakubroztocil/httpie#installation), or we can use [Postman](https://www.postman.com/).

-Also, we can see the API documentation using [swagger](http://localhost:8000/docs).
+Also, we can see the interactive API documentation using [swagger](http://localhost:8000/docs).

 ## Users Sign Up and Sign In